Stealing Raden Saleh: Production

+Conception

 The idea of Stealing Raden Saleh was conceived by Sasongko after his interest in paintings and the work of Indonesian painter Raden Saleh.
 The film was first announced during the Visinema Pictures' virtual press conference on 18 November 2020, along with then-upcoming projects.

+Casting

 In June 2021, Ramadhan, Yunanda, Haque, Amanda, Shahab and Irham were announced to star.
 In May 2022, Visinema Pictures revealed the film's first teaser.

+For success in the film, some of the casts did some exercises and changing their appearance.
+Astro Gempak reveals that Umay Shahab has to lost about 5 kg of weight and cutting his hair being bald for Gofar character who was a handyman.

 Principal photography began on 23 October 2021 in Jakarta, Surabaya, Malang and Pasuruan.
+Aghinny Haque told to Astro Gempak that fighting scene with high-heeled shoe was one of the challenging scene besides that she had to fight with 5 men.

 Release

 Stealing Raden Saleh was theatrically released in Indonesia on 25 August 2022.
-The film was also released in Malaysia on 22 September 2022.
+The film was also released in Malaysia on 22 September 2022 with Astro Shaw as official distributor for Malaysian market.

 The film garnered 2.3 million admission during its theatrical run and it became the seventh highest-grossing Indonesian film of 2022 as of 27 October.